 Epic Happy Together

-This is the module used in a home health setting, in which visiting caregivers (Nurse, Nurse Aides, PT, OT, etc) document care done in a patient’s home.
-Clinicians use a remotely installed software program that allows them to document in settings where they might not have any Internet connection.
+Also known as Dorothy (from The Wizard of Oz) this is the module used in a home health setting, in which visiting caregivers (Nurse, Nurse Aides, PT, OT, etc) document care done in a patient’s home.
+Clinicians use a version of Epic called remote client that is installed on their local laptops.
+This program allows them to document in settings where they might not have any internet connection.
 Then after they finish their work, they can reconnect to their organization’s network and perform a sync that uploads their documentation to the main Epic servers.

 Epic Hyperspace is not a clinical module in itself, but rather the actual application client that is presented to users of most areas of Epic.
 When a nurse, doctor, therapist, or administrative staff launch Epic, the front-end software that is presented to them is called Hyperspace.
 It is typically installed on hosted servers that are accessed by many workstations throughout an enterprise, rather than being installed on individual users’ PCs.
 Citrix is commonly used to host Hyperspace.